 Eventually the time to carefully leave the summit arrives.
 Descending is not as tiring as climbing up but most people seem more concerned about it, the uneven steps need an extra degree of caution.

 I know you’re only still reading because you’re waiting to learn more about the decapitations, so morbid patience is about to be rewarded.

 The ancient game as described by our guide involved two identical parallel ramps with a stone ring at the top of each.
 The aim was to keep a ball from hitting the ground between the ramps and presumably to get it through the opponents ring.
 The Mayans were a religious society and the game involved a number of rituals, the most dramatic of which was the beheading of a competitor.
 Whilst it seems reasonable to us that it was a loser that literally lost their head, there are some that believe it may have actually have been the winning team captain!
 It begs the question were they ever tempted to ‘throw’ a game.

 However the competitors were probably chosen and groomed from childhood to participate in the games.
 It seems likely that in a highly religious society like the Mayans, they were the sports stars of their age.
-Competitors were probably treated like royalty and it would have been a great honour to participate and even to make the ulitmate sacrifice.
+Competitors were probably treated like royalty and it would have been a great honour to take part and even to make the ultimate sacrifice.

 I’m glad we took the trip from our resort at Riviera Maya to Cobá.
-It may not be the most well known of Mexico’s archeological sites but it still provides a fascinating insight to one of the earliest known ‘developed’ civilisations.
+It is not the most well-known of Mexico’s archeological sites but it still provides a fascinating insight to one of the earliest known ‘developed’ civilisations.